koendv/openscad-raspberrypi/README.md

 - set 3D anaglyph mode ![anaglyph](images/Anaglyph-32.png)
 - Open the preferences panel *Edit->Preferences->3D View* and slide the *near clipping plane* setting to the middle.
 Observe how the logo is sliced in half and you can see inside the 3D model.

+Anaglyphs have an orientation.
+The 3D effect is lost if you turn your head 90 degrees, or, for a printed anaglyph, if you turn the paper 90 degrees.

 ## Colors suitable for anaglyph 3D

 Not all colors work well with anaglyphs.
 First we discuss which colors are suitable, then list the measures taken to ensure all colors used are suitable for anaglyphs.